andyMonterrubio/Deck_of_cards/README.md

 # Deck_of_cards

-Deck of Cards is an application developed using ReactJS.
+Deck of Cards is an application developed using ReactJS. <br /><br />
+This app draws a deck of cards until 4 Queens are found.
+Also it sorts the cards by value for each suit. <br />

-You can try it here: [https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards](https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards)
+You can see the online version here: [https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards](https://codesandbox.io/s/github/andyMonterrubio/Deck_of_cards)

 If you want to run the application locally, follow the next steps: